Skip to content

 Suitable Scenarios for Regular Expressions

-• Including phone numbers, ID numbers, postal codes, etc.
+• Phone numbers, ID numbers, and postal codes

 • Specific format codes or numbers